-Interfacing module is straight forward – it comes with only four pins.
-Two of them are power (VCC and GND), one pin is Trigger pin and one Echo pin.
-The hard work of transmitting and receiving signals is done by the module itself.
-To perform basic measurement send at least 10us pulse to Trigger pin and wait for rising edge signal on Echo pin.
-Once raising edge is detected start microcontroller counter and wait for a falling edge on Echo pin.
-Pulse on the Echo is the time between transmit and receive signals.
-Having time delay you can calculate the distance from the obstacle by the formula above.
+The interfacing module is straightforward – it comes with only four pins.
+Two of them are power (VCC and GND), one pin is Trigger pin, and one Echo pin.
+The module itself does the hard work of transmitting and receiving signals.
+To perform the primary measurement, send at least 10us pulse to Trigger pin and wait for rising edge signal on Echo pin.
+Once raising edge is detected, start microcontroller counter and wait for a falling edge on Echo pin.
+Pulse on the Echo is the time between transmitting and receiving signals.
+Having time delay, you can calculate the distance from the obstacle by the formula above.

 Running HC-SR04 with Arduino and LCD keypad shield

-Additionally we want to monitor environment temperature to calculate sound speed in order to achieve better accuracy.
-So for this we are going to use DS18D20 where sense pin is connected to A1 pin of Arduino pulled up to VCC with 4.7k resistor.
+Additionally, we want to monitor environment temperature to calculate sound speed in order to achieve better accuracy.
+So for this, we will use DS18D20, where sense pin is connected to A1 pin of Arduino pulled up to VCC with 4.7k resistor.

-Programming Arduino is relatively easy, especially when special libraries are used.
+Programming Arduino is relatively easy, mainly when special libraries are used.
 First of all, let us deal with temperature measurement.
-To read temperature value, we need two libraries: OneWire and DallasTemperature.
-Using them life becomes much more comfortable as you only need to initialize temperature sensor, assign pin and read its value.
+To read temperature values, we need two libraries: OneWire and DallasTemperature.
+Using them, life becomes much more comfortable as you only need to initialize temperature sensor, assign pin and read its value.

-The same situation is with LCD keypad.
+The same situation is with LCD keypads.
 The LCD is controlled with standard Arduino library, and no additional libraries are required.
-If you need to work with buttons that are read with a single analog pin, then you should get LCDKeypad.zip library which makes key reading more robust.
-We are not going to analyze them more deeply, and the working is evident in the source code.
+If you need to work with buttons that are read with a single analog pin, then you should get LCDKeypad.zip library which makes fundamental reading more robust.
+We will not analyze them more deeply, and the working is evident in the source code.

 We have used temperature to calculate sound speed in the air.
 A simple empirical formula is used to get speed values in cm/us: